-This is the Far & Wide Ltd Modern Slavery Statement for the financial year ending 31st October 2020 which has been approved by the board of directors, chaired by Anthony Bull.
+This is the Far & Wide Ltd Modern Slavery Statement for the financial year ending 31st October 2020 which has been approved by the board of directors, chaired by Graham Simpson.

 We are committed to protecting the local environment, flora and fauna.

 The use of plastic is a global crisis and is having a dramatic effect on our oceans and wildlife.
 Many of our villas and hotels are particularly close to beaches, rivers and lakes.
 According to National Geographic, 73% of all beach litter is made up of plastic materials and we are committed to reducing the use of plastic throughout our portfolio.